Skip to content

 A @ Server IP DNS only Main domain (Trojan, Hysteria2, Reality) Yes

-A dns Server IP DNS only Nameserver for DNS tunnels Only for dnstt/Slipstream
+A dns Server IP DNS only Nameserver for DNS tunnels Only for dnstt/Slipstream/XDNS/XDNS

 NS t dns.domain.com dnstt tunnel subdomain Only for dnstt